KennethKhow/Data-Warehouse-Project/dwh/README.md

 Execution time: 6.295316600007936 s
 ```

 You can see from the output the first task failed, and other tasks failed as well.
 With a Prefect trigger, a task will fail when the prior task failed.
 A task always depends on its upstream task.
 A short log message is generated to tell why such a task failed.
 You can use the link in the log message to troubleshoot possible errors in the Python script.
-In this example, we only need to fix this error in `extract()` since only the first task has an error.
+In this example, we only need to fix this error in the `extract()` function since only the first task has an error.
 The error occurs because the wrong port number is passed to the `extract()` function.
-If the error occurs in the third task, then we need to fix this error in `load()`.
+If the error occurs in the third task, then we need to fix this error in the `load()` function.
 This method efficiently reduces the scope of troubleshooting.

 ## [Optimizations](#optimizations)